Experiment Progress Bar Redesign

 How experiment moves from one state to another and what decisions can be made in each state.
 Click to view full image.

-To help users navigate the decision-making flow, we combined progress bar visuals with intuitive and actionable labels.
+To help users navigate the intricate decision-making flow, we paired the progress bar visuals with actionable labels and peeks that provide a more in-depth analysis explaining how the experiment arrived at this decision point.

 The End-to-End Experience